 The days of doing things “the traditional way” are long gone.
 Technology is taking over in areas where you wouldn’t expect and this is in no way a bad thing.
 We have a lot of things that used to require a lot of effort on our end, that we now rely on technology to do for us.

-All you have to do is check the display, or your smartphone from anywhere in the house and your set.
-We at Gadgets Spy have put together nearly 40 hours of research and writing and development to test and present to you our top picks of this year.
+All you have to do is check the display or your smartphone from anywhere in the house and your set.
+We also made peephole camera instructions for you to check!

 |Ranking||Model||Resolution||Wifi/Phone App||Max Storage||Review||Price|

 |#1||STS 4.3'' Wifi Peephole Camera||720P HD||Yes/Yes||MicroSD Card (32 GB)||Read Review||Check latest Price|

 |#2||SS Digital Doorbell||1080P HD||No/No||MicroSD Card (128 GB)||Read Review||Check Latest Price|

 |#3||3.5 inch LCD 120 Degree Color Peephole Camera||1080P HD||No/No||MicroSD card (128 GB)||Read Review||Check Latest Price|

 Top 17 Best Peephole Cameras This Year

 By now, you already know you need a peephole mini camera.
 You also know why you need it, and what are some important questions to answer before you decide.
 But, as we said, there are a lot of options out there, and every bit of information helps.
 Let’s take a look at 11 of our top choices, and see why they’re excellent if you need a peephole camera for your apartment or house.

 Field of View: 155 degree